 Taking the traditional and permitted ingredients of the Passover Seder I've attempted to create two cocktails that are KFP or Kosher for Passover.
 My intent with these recipes is to give those who observe Passover some delicious cocktail additions to the Four Cups of Wine.
-Though I did extensive research and have experienced many a Passover Seder with friends, I am not of the Jewish faith and, therefore, welcome any corrections or additions from my Jewish readers and fans on any errors or misinformation in this post.
+Though I did extensive research and have experienced many a Passover Seder with friends, I am not of the Jewish faith and, therefore, welcome any corrections or additions on any errors or misinformation in this post.
 L'Chaim!

 WHAT IS PASSOVER?